FrancescoAmbrogi/my-hugo-site/content/post/TSM_joined/index.md

 ---
-title: I joined the Turbulence Simulation and Modeling (TSM) Lab
+title: I joined the Turbulence Simulation and Modelling (TSM) Lab
 subtitle: Starting September 2019 I joined the TSM Lab at Queen's University as a Research Assistant.

 # Summary for listings and search engines